-The Longest Open-Air Gallery in the World from 1990 to the Present
+The Longest Open-Air Gallery in the World

 The East Side Gallery extends along more than 1.3 kilometers between Ostbahnof and Oberbaum Bridge, and is one of the city’s most famous tourist attractions.
 More than 118 artists from 21 countries worked on the world’s longest open-air gallery.
 Their paintings help keep the historical site alive and make its history accessible to visitors from all over the world.
 The East Side Gallery stands both as a symbol of joy over the end of Germany’s division and as a historical reminder of the inhumanity of the GDR border regime.
 Learn more about how the East Side Gallery was created, which artists participated in the project, and how the gallery has changed since its opening in 1990.